 Accept payment from your tenant once you've hired an attorney.

-Landlord Letter

-February 2016

-Page 4

-Courtroom Chronicles-Reputation

-We always try to set up every eviction case as strong as we possibly can.
-If we notice any potential weakness, we'll work to correct it before we file anything with the court.
-We feel this has given us a good reputation for having strong cases.

-A few months ago we ended up in court with a tenant that we were evicting.
+Landlord Letter February 2016 Courtroom Chronicles - Reputation A few months ago we ended up in court with a tenant that we were evicting.
 Before we went in front of the judge we spoke with the tenant to see if we could get something settled (even if we have a strong case, settlement is usually the best option).
-You never know how that conversation will go - some tenants report they've already moved out, while others get angry and aren't willing to negotiate at all.
+You never know how that conversation will go - some tenants report they've already moved out, while others get angry and aren't willing to really negotiate at all.
 As we first sat down with the tenant, he said "I tried fighting this and I've called a few other law firms and they all told me that you guys were good, so please go easy on me!"
 I chuckled and told him we'll do what we can to work it out.
 As luck (or reputation) would have it, we were able to get a stipulation in place which resolved the case.

-Calendar of Events

-- February 2 Groundhog Day

-- February 14 Valentine's Day

-- February 15 President's Day

-- February 21- UAA's Ogden Good Landlord Class

-- February 22-UAA Eviction Training (presented by Jeremy)

-- February 23-UAA Eviction Training (presented by Jeremy)
+- February 2 Groundhog Day - February 14 Valentine's Day - February 15 President's Day - February 21- UAA's Ogden Good Landlord Class - February 22- Provo UAA Eviction Class (Jeremy Teaching) - February 23- SLC UAA Eviction Class (Jeremy Teaching)

-Contact us for a FREE Landlord Consultation!